1909 AVR box motor No. 52 hauling four steam railroad

 Seashore Trolley Museum in the summer of 2016.

-No. 52 is in need of restoration.
+No. 52 needs restoration.
 Eric Gilman photo

 Other rolling stock used during the electric operation included caboose #102, a tower car, and a flatcar.
 Freight cars were from the interchange.
 With the change early this year to diesel-electric freight power, freight is now handled with two General electric 44-ton machines having a top speed of 35 mph.
 These engines arrived on the road on July 9, 1945.